dmentipl/plonk/CONTRIBUTING.md

 ### Testing

-The testing framework is not at all comprehensive.
-Contributions to the testing framework are strongly encouraged.
-For example, we require tests for

-- reading and writing of Phantom dumps;
-- calculating extra quantities;
-- analysis functions;
-- visualization functions.
+We encourage contributions to the testing framework.
+To see where test coverage is lacking run `make test` and then open htmlcov/index.html in a web browser.

-Even just coming up with ideas of what to test is useful.
+Coming up with ideas of what to test is useful.

 ### Features